anuwu/ERPLAG-Compiler/README.md

    - `./install` for **Linux/macOS**
    - `install` for **Windows**

+### Manual Installation
-If the installation fails, you have to complete the following steps -
+If the installation fails, or you wish to do it manually, you have to complete the following steps -
    - `gcc -o .compiler erplag.c codegen.c ast.c lexer.c parser.c symbolTable.c typeChecker.c error.c`
 ### In Linux/macOS
    - `sudo cp .compiler /usr/local/bin`